SSWConsulting/SSW.Rules.Content/rules/good-candidate-for-automation/rule.md

 <!--endintro-->

-> "If you try to "automate" bad testing, you’ll find yourself doing bad testing faster and worse than you’ve ever done it before."
+> If you try to "automate" bad testing, you’ll find yourself doing bad testing faster and worse than you've ever done it before.
 >        - Michael Bolton

-don't just take manual test cases and automate them
+### Good candidates for automation

 SmartBear: